 The Group buys and sells derivatives, and also incurs financial assets and financial liabilities, in order to manage market risks.
 All such transactions are carried out within the scope of the Group's internal control policy.
-Generally the Group seeks to apply hedge accounting in order to manage volatility in profit or loss.

-The Group is exposed to currency risk on sales, purchases and borrowings that are denominated in a currency other than New Taiwan dollar (TWD) which is the functional currency of the Company.
-The functional currency of subsidiaries are the Thai Baht (THB), Ren Min Bi (CNY) and Singapore dollar (SGD).
-The currencies used in these transactions are the THB, USD, CNY, SGD and TWD.
+The Group is exposed to currency risk on sales, purchases and borrowings that are denominated in a currency New Taiwan dollar (TWD) which is the functional currency of the Company.
+The functional currency of subsidiaries are the Thai Baht (THB), Ren Min Bi (CNY) and Singapore dollar (SGD) and USD.
+The currencies used in these transactions are the TWD, THB, CNY, SGD and USD.